-- 12 The criteria for the recording a contingent loss under ASPE need only be "likely", meaning a high probability, whereas for IFRS the threshold for recognition is lower at "probable". - 13 and 15 ASPE requires companies to apply recognition criteria separately when the selling price includes an identifiable amount for subsequent servicing.
-Under IFRS 15 warranties are considered either Assurance-type or Service-type
+- 12 The criteria for recording a contingent loss under ASPE must be "likely," meaning a high probability, whereas for IFRS the threshold for recognition is lower at "probable." - 13 and 15 ASPE requires companies to apply recognition criteria separately when the selling price includes an identifiable amount for subsequent servicing.
+Under IFRS 15, warranties are considered either assurance-type or service-type.